lab-cosmo/chemiscope/paper/paper.md

 was used with the Smooth Overlap of Atomic Positions representation [@Bartok2013] to generate the visualization in Figure 1.
 The right panel displays the three-dimensional structure of the chemical entities, possibly including periodic repetition for crystals.
-Visualizing the chemical structure can help to find an intuitive rationalization of the layout of the dataset and the structure-property relations.
+Visualizing the chemical structure can help in finding an intuitive rationalization of the layout of the dataset and the structure-property relations.

 Whereas similar tools [@Gong2013; @Gutlein2014; @Probst2017; @ISV] only allow